High order moment model for polydisperse evaporating sprays towards interfacial geometry: Numerical resolution of the moment governing equations

+In this section, we present the global numerical resolution of system of equations \eqref{eq:EMSMG}.
+To resolve this system, we adopt operator splitting techniques \cite{doisneau14,descombes14} to separate the resolution of the convective transport part and the source terms.
+For the transport part, we extend the kinetic finite volume scheme \cite{kah12} used for the resolution of the EMSM model to the present case of fractional moments, while ensuring robust and realizable resolution.
+The obtained kinetic finite volume scheme is detailed in \ref{app:Transport-scheme}.
+The source terms consists of two parts: evaporation and drag force.
 In this paragraph, we present a coupled solver for the spray evolution under evaporation and drag force.
 The corresponding system of equations reads:

-Since the first four equations do not depend on the last equation, the moments are computed using the algorithm presented in the last section.
-We use the method developed in \cite{vieJCP2012} to solve the evolution of the velocity by the drag force coupled with evaporation.\\
+Since the first four equations do not depend on the last one, the updated moments can be computed using \NEMO\ algorithm.
+For the last equation, we use the method developed in \cite{vieJCP2012} to solve the velocity evolution due to the drag force and evaporation.

-The momentum evolution is conducted in two steps: first, we remove the part of the droplets, which will completely evaporated during the time interval $[t_n,t_{n+1]}$, by evaluating the disappearance fluxes of the moments and momentum:
+The momentum evolution is conducted in two steps: first, we remove the part of the droplets, which will completely evaporate during the time interval $[t_n,t_{n+1}]$, by evaluating the disappearance fluxes of the moments and momentum: